syntaxboybe/passenger-counter/README.md

 # passenger-counter
-An amazing counter app built with HTML, CSS and JavaScript
+An amazing counter app built with HTML, CSS and JavaScript.